gaengeviertel/coronaSignIn/Readme.md

 using `pipenv install`.
 You can run the project in development mode using `env FLASK_ENV=development pipenv run flask run`.
 You will also need to provide the following environment variables: `CORONA_SIGN_IN_SECRET_KEY`, `CORONA_SIGN_IN_DATABASE_URI`.

+### Tests

+Run the tests using `pytest`.
+You can also auto-rerun tests while you're changing code with the `tdd.sh` script.
+It will only re-run tests affected by your changes, so it should be a pretty good feedback loop.

+### Style

+Use (black)[https://github.com/ambv/black] to format your code.
+It will be installed as part of the dev dependencies.

+### Pre-Commit

+To automatically run black and check for a few other common issues on commit, run `pre-commit install`.
+It is installed as part of the dev requirements and will set everything up.
+You only ever need to run it once.

 ## Configuration

 Copy the `config.py.example` to `config.py` and adjust the relevant values.